dgraph-io/dgraph/wiki/content/query-language/index.md

 If an edge is of a value type, the value can be returned by giving the edge name.

-Query Example: In the example dataset, as well as edges that link movies to directors and actors, movies have a name, release date and identifiers for a number of well known movie databases.
+Query Example: In the example dataset, edges that link movies to directors and actors, movies have a name, release date and identifiers for a number of well known movie databases.
 This query, with name `bladerunner`, and root matching a movie name, returns those values for the early 80's sci-fi classic "Blade Runner".

 {{< runnable >}}
 {